img

 Morning - A Gentle Start: Your day begins with a "knock" on your tent as our staff brings you a hot drink (tea or coffee) and a bowl of warm washing water to freshen up.
 While you enjoy your morning beverage, you can pack your duffel bag for the day’s journey.
 A fresh, hot breakfast is then served in the dining tent, where you can eat while soaking in the scenic mountain panorama.

-Other essential items: Kitbag and padlock, small rucksack, down sleeping bag (4 seasons +) with inner liner, water bottle (1 litre capacity), head torch, personal first aid, sun and snow glasses/goggles, sun cream (factor 15+) & lip slave, towel & wash kit, whistle, passport, passport-size photographs, plastic bags, money belt.
+Other essential items: Kitbag and padlock, small rucksack, water bottle (1 litre capacity), head torch, personal first aid, sun and snow glasses/goggles, sun cream (factor 15+) & lip slave, towel & wash kit, whistle, passport, passport-size photographs, plastic bags, money belt.

 Optional: Camera (with high-capacity memory cards and extra batteries), trekking poles / walking sticks, binoculars, notebook, pen etc.